JowenPang/monopoly-X-RPG/README.md

    3. player now have arraylist of weapon and item , will be add and remove in Shop,

       should we initially set some item in the backpack for player?
+      (NEIL)-- i think make it like each player will have a sword, two heal potion then i think is okay if add one more (we set it like default backpack）

 --Main.java